Students Voice Public Safety Concerns to External Review Associates

 Isaiah Thomas, Director of Residential Communities, sent an email to RAs inviting them to the meeting, and Michelle Ray, Director of the Diversity Peer Advisors, forwarded it to DPAs.
 Akshay Srinivasan ‘21 mentioned that SGO had emailed Gregory Brown, Vice President for Finance and Administration, and Michael Hill, Director of Public Safety, in order to get invited to the November 5th meeting.
 At the meeting, according to DPA Faith Booker ‘21, several students asked about the review process and about the law firm conducting the reviews.
 They also raised concerns about a range of topics, including drug and alcohol policies, amnesty for international and DACA students, the prevalence of officers on campus, mental health, and racial profiling.
 Booker noted that upon leaving the meeting, “I don't really know exactly what next steps are besides the report they'll release.”

 On Tuesday, November 6th at 6pm, students gathered in Bond Hall for a meeting open to the entire campus where any student or faculty could voice concerns to the Public Safety external reviewers.
 This open meeting was only officially advertised to members of the campus community once, via a campus-wide email from Brown on October 22nd.
-The meeting took place for one hour on Election Night before polls closed.
+The meeting took place for one hour on Election Night, before polls closed.
 At this meeting, many students stated that they felt that the only public opportunity for students to speak with the external reviewers was not easily accessible, due to the chaos of Election Day and lack of advertisement.

-To begin the open meeting, the reviewers explained that they are a college public safety consulting group that was invited to “help define the next chapter of Public Safety at Swarthmore.”
+To begin the open meeting, the reviewers explained that they are a college campus security consulting group that was invited to “help define the next chapter of Public Safety at Swarthmore.”
 They mentioned that there is no specific cause of the review, repeatedly describing it as “general.”
 After their introduction, members of O4S began to ask questions of the reviewers.
-Specifically, students asked if reviewers were at all informed about the O4S activism that prompted the review, to which they replied that they had heard about this from college administrators.
+Specifically, students asked if reviewers were at all informed about the O4S activism that prompted the review, to which they replied that they had indeed heard about this from college administrators.

 Highlighting racial disparities in treatment of students, an anonymous Black student shared that he and a white friend were caught smoking.
 Currently, he is undergoing an administrative review, information for which he received nearly a week ago.
 As of writing this article, his white friend has not been asked to undergo an administrative review.